openXapps/react-context-with-mdb/README.md

 Little demo app to guide as a template for proper context and reducer handling.
-I also threw some MDB into the mix for prettiness.
+I also added some MDB into the mix for prettiness.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).